cerfacs-globc/icclim/doc/source/references/thresholds.rst

    avoid artificially inflated counts.
 This is relevant for standard percentile-based extreme indices, including the classic 10th and 90th percentile temperature indices, and can be even more important for stronger percentile thresholds.
-On very large dask-backed datasets, users may still choose ``bootstrap=False`` as a pragmatic workaround when the full bootstrapping procedure is too expensive.
+On dask-backed percentile count indices, icclim uses bounded spatial tiles automatically when bootstrap is needed, so users do not have to discover a working dask chunking strategy by trial and error.
+The safe path derives its spatial tile size from ``ICCLIM_BOOTSTRAP_SAFE_TILE_MEMORY`` (default: ``2GB``), unless ``ICCLIM_BOOTSTRAP_SAFE_TILE_CELLS`` is set as an expert override.
+Users may still choose ``bootstrap=False`` only as a fast exploratory shortcut when the full bootstrapping procedure is operationally impossible.
+This disables the overlap correction, so percentile-based results can be scientifically biased and should not be treated as the corrected final result.

 BoundedThreshold
 ================